stevius10/HAConfig-as-PyCode/README.md

 # HAConfig-as-PyCode

-HAConfig-as-PyCode is an event-driven, programmatic Home Assistant configuration project that utilizes Python for improved reusability, encapsulation, and modular expandability. offering an alternative automation approach more focused on developers compared to Home Assistant's default YAML-based configuration.
+HAConfig-as-PyCode is an event-driven, programmatic Home Assistant configuration project that utilizes Python for improved reusability, encapsulation, and modular expandability.
+Thus offering an alternative automation approach more focused on developers compared to Home Assistant's default YAML-based configuration.

 ![Desktop](www/overview-desktop.png)

 ## Implementation

 HAConfig-as-PyCode is built around an event-driven architecture integrating Python using PyScript and Home Assistant's built-in automation capabilities.
-This project takes a hybrid approach, combining declarative data structures for desired state configuration with imperative logic to process these data structures in an event-driven manner leveraging an MQTT broker
+This project takes a hybrid approach, combining declarative data structures for desired state configuration with imperative logic to process these data structures in an event-driven manner leveraging an MQTT broker.

 ### Main Home Automation